isugimpy/nyxipedia/content/music/singles/ballad-of-the-bard.md

 So then hope is what we have to do
 I guess hope will have to do

-And when hopes big sister faith comes knocking at your door Don’t pretend that you’ve never met before
+And when hope's big sister faith comes knocking at your door Don’t pretend that you’ve never met before
-You have to remember it won’t be like this forever don’t have to make the same mistakes
+You have to remember it's not like this forever
+Don’t have to make the same mistakes
 I’ll help you find the better place

 You may be in darkness but I swear a light is coming